 >> Where is the clinical on-site training completed?

-The clinical component will be held at an assigned lab facility in Roanoke or the surrounding area (Giles, Lexington, Rocky Mount, Tazewell, or Christiansburg).
+The clinical component will be held at an assigned lab facility in Roanoke or the surrounding area (Lexington, Rocky Mount, Blacksburg, Pulaski, or Christiansburg).
 The program cannot guarantee a specific clinical site location.
 The student will need to work out any job or personal time conflicts (assignments must be a priority).
 Students must be prepared to work full-time day hours two days a week (subject to change) during the second eight weeks to complete the requirements for the clinical component (MDL 190) and travel to any of the above locations is the student’s responsibility.
 (On-site training time is unpaid.)
 Note: The summer semester requires more flexibility since the same content is covered in a shorter timeframe.
 At least 3 days a week may be necessary to complete the clinical component and the two evening classes have a longer meeting time period.

 >> How many students are accepted into the program each semester?

 We plan to accept at least 14 students into the Phlebotomy program.

 >> Is financial assistance available for this program?

 Financial Aid may be available for qualified students who hold a High School diploma or GED.
 You may call 1-855-874-6690 or go on-line immediately to begin the process for Financial Aid (FAFSA).
 It can take several weeks to complete the process and receive notification.
 On-campus staff may be able to assist you in Chapman Hall.

 >> What expenses should I plan on incurring if I am accepted into the program?

 You should plan for a few additional expenses beyond tuition.
 Some of these costs are NOT covered by financial aid.
 The cost of immunizations will vary based on each student’s immunization history and choice of provider.
 Some books may have a rental or used book option.
 Students must purchase certain attire that meets program guidelines.
 This is only an estimate and subject to change.